abhishek-kumar-code/Redfish_Public/Specification.md

 | WWW-Authenticate            | Yes      | [RFC 2617][2617]                      | Required for Basic and other optional authentication mechanisms.
 See the [Security][#Security] section for details.                                                                                                                                                                                                     |

-* SPMA services shall understand and be able to process the headers in the following table as defined by this specification if the value in the Required column is set to "yes".
+* Redfish services shall understand and be able to process the headers in the following table as defined by this specification if the value in the Required column is set to "yes".

 | Header       | Required  | Supported Values             | Description                                                                                                |